What Are Corporate Bonds And Why You Should Invest In It?

 Coupon: The bond’s annual interest rate is expressed as a coupon.
 This would establish how frequently interest will be paid to investors.

 Yield to Maturity (YTM): It describes how much a bond will return if held to maturity.
-The yield-to-maturity (YTM) is 15%, for instance, and if you invested 100 rupees in a bond and earned 115 rupees when it matured after a year.
+The yield-to-maturity (YTM) is 15%, for instance, if you have invested 100 rupees in a bond, you will earn 115 rupees when it matures after a year.

 Current yield: It is calculated by dividing the interest a bond generates by its price (investment amount).
-In the case of equities, it might be contrasted to the dividend yield.
+In the case of equities, it might be contrasted with the dividend yield.

 It’s critical to comprehend the traits of a given bond issue while evaluating it.
 Here are a few things to consider.